beingbing/java-springboot/src/main/java/be/springboot/pp/authentication/info.md

 ## Architecture
 - The request is intercepted by authentication-filter interface (analogous to tomcat filters)
 - Authentication responsibility is delegated to authentication-manager interface
-- The authentication-manager uses the authentication-provider which implements authentication logic.
+- The authentication-manager is a thin layer devoid of any authentication logic and uses the authentication-provider which implements authentication logic.
 - The authentication-provider finds the user with a user-details-service and validates the password using a password-encoder
+- it contains all the information about user
+- it contains userName, password, list of authorities, list of roles, etc.
+- the responsibility of password-encoder is just of encoding and password matching logic hence validating the token
+- authentication-provider propagates result back to AM, which sends it back to AF
 - the result of authentication is returned to the authentication-filter
-- authentication-provider propagates result back to AM, which sends it back to AF
 - AF stores details about the authenticated entity into security-context
 - security-filter chain gets executed after TomCat filters or custom filters that we wrote
+- the new flow after introducing spring-security is -
+  - request --> goes through TomCat -> Filter1 --> Filter2 ... -> Filter n -> our custom servlet filter-chain -> `DefaultSecurityFilterChain` -> DispatcherServlet
+- so, spring-security sits at the level of TomCat filters, by creating its own filter-chain which runs after all TomCat filters ran.
+- if that is through, then request is handed over to spring-mvc
+- the advantage we have in spring-security over TomCat filter is, the only drawback we had with servlet filters is got resolved.
+- as we know there was no way to customize servlet filter to run on requests which came over a specific path, they used to run over every request.
+- spring-security filter-chain can be customized to be invoked only on specific routes.
 ```mermaid
 graph TB
     A[Client Request] -->|HTTP Request| B[Authentication Filter]